Estimating Inhomogeneous Spatio-Temporal Background Intensity Functions using Graphical Dirichlet Processes: Methodology

 and for each group $p$ we have

-which can be recovered as the limit of a hierarchical finite model when the number of $L$ mixture elements tends to infinity.
-Then, the addition of $\gamma_p$ variables, a priori independent to all $G_p$ processes in our hierarchical model, is given by
+which, by the stick-breaking representation, can be recovered as the limit of the hierarchical finite mixture model presented in Equation \eqref{eq:Hierarchichal} when the number of $L$ mixture elements tends to infinity.
+Then, the addition of $\gamma_p$ variables, a priori independent of all $G_p$ processes in our hierarchical model, is given by

-where $\{(x_{p,i},y_{p,i})|z_{p,i}, \{\psi_l\}_{l=1}^L, \gamma_p\}_{i=1}^{n_t}\sim \mathcal{F}(z_{p,i}, \{\psi_l\}_{l=1}^L,\gamma_t) $ has the following probability density function
+where $\{(x_{p,i},y_{p,i})|z_{p,i}, \{\psi_l\}_{l=1}^L, \gamma_p\}_{i=1}^{n_p}\sim \mathcal{F}(\{z_{p,i}\}_{i=1}^{n_p}, \{\psi_l\}_{l=1}^L,\gamma_p) $ has the following probability density function